 Availability of classes cannot be guaranteed.
 If the requested course is not full, restricted, or excluded from Consortium you will be registered.
 If special permission is needed, it is the responsibility of the student to obtain written permission from the instructor and submit it with their consortium request.
 You will receive email confirmation of your enrollment from the visited institution.

 Tuition for Consortium courses is assessed at the current Georgetown tuition rate and paid to Georgetown.
 Additional course fees may be charged by the visited institution.
 Dropped courses are subject to the main campus refund schedule.

 Consortium Students Visiting Georgetown

 Contact your home university Consortium Coordinator to submit an official Consortium request.
 If the course(s) you are requesting to take is restricted you must seek written permission from the Georgetown authority (program, department, or instructor) for the course in order to be considered.
 Provide permission to your home Coordinator with your request and they will forward the form and permission to Georgetown.
-If the requested course is not full, nor restricted, nor excluded from Consortium, you will be registered and will receive an email confirmation.
+If the requested course is not full, restricted, or excluded from Consortium, you will be registered and will receive an email confirmation.
 Consortium students are not permitted to compete for courses via the waitlist.

-All consortium registrations will be processed during the add/drop period, just prior to the start of the semester.
-Georgetown will not accept any consortium requests after the add/drop deadline at Georgetown.
+All consortium registrations will be processed during the Add/Drop period, just prior to the start of the semester.
+Georgetown will not accept any consortium requests after the Add/Drop deadline at Georgetown.